Managua: Roads

 Transportation-wise, Managua is one of Nicaragua's best positioned cities.
 All of Nicaragua's main roads lead to Managua, and there are good public transportation connections to and from the capital.
 There are four main highways that lead into Managua.
 The Pan-American Highway enters the city from the north, connecting Managua to Nicaragua's northern and central departments.
 This highway is commonly referred to as the Northern Highway.

-The Southern Highway, the southern part of the Pan-American highway, connects Managua to southern departments Carazo, Rivas and others.
+The Southern Highway, the southern part of the Pan-American highway, connects Managua to the southern departments of Carazo, Rivas, and others.

 The Carretera A Masaya connects Managua to the departments of Masaya and Granada.

 The newly reconstructed Carretera A León connects Managua with León.

 All of these highways are in good condition, with little traffic congestion.
 Infrastructure on the highways is well maintained.
 This also tends to be true for cities and towns that are served or are in close distance with the freeways.
-However, this does not yield truthfully for cities and towns who tend to be considerably further from the main highway roads.
+However, this does not yield truthfully for cities and towns that tend to be considerably further from the main highway roads.
 Nicaraguan bus companies, often referred to as Chicken Buses, serve both urban and rural areas to remedy the lack of sufficient infrastructure that plagues these towns or villages.